 “The same,” Jack said.
 “I can show you around if you’d like.”

 Claire stared at the computer screen silently and tried to find the perfect ending to her article.
 “Everything in life happens for a reason.
-Call it a cosmic joke, but I was meant to do this story right here, right now.
-I learned many things from Mr. Anderson but above all, he taught me that you should live your life without regrets.”
+Call it a cosmic joke, but I was meant to do this story right now.
+I learned many things from Mr. Anderson, but above all, he taught me that you should live your life without regrets.”

-With a smile and a big flourish, Claire printed out the story so she could take one last look before emailing it to Warren.
-As her printer churned it out, Aaron appeared, carrying a Nordstrom’s box and a single red rose.
+With a smile and a big flourish, Claire printed out the story to take one last look before emailing it to Warren.
+As her printer churned it out, Aaron appeared, carrying a Nordstrom box and a single red rose.